Back to lessons

 0/4

-Most consumers don't realize how many legal rights they have when making purchases, using credit, or dealing with debt collectors.
-Consumer protection laws exist because markets left entirely to themselves sometimes allow sellers to exploit information advantages, use deceptive practices, or sell dangerous products.
-Knowing what the law provides — and which agencies enforce it — turns abstract legal rights into practical tools you can use when something goes wrong.
+Most consumers don't know what the law protects them from when making purchases, using credit, or dealing with debt collectors.
+Consumer protection laws exist because markets sometimes allow sellers to exploit information advantages, use deceptive practices, or sell dangerous products.
+Knowing what the law provides, and which agencies enforce it, turns abstract rights into practical tools you can use when something goes wrong.

 Federal Trade Commission (FTC)